web-auth/doc/symfony-bundle/advanced-behaviors/register-authenticators.md

 ```
 {% endcode %}

 Now you can send requests to these new endpoints.
-For example, if you are using the Javascript library, the calls will look like as follow:
+For example, if you are using the JavaScript library, the calls will look like as follow:

 {% code lineNumbers="true" %}
 ```javascript